 The mania for stopping trains had been equally irresistible.
 He would bite his lips, his fingers, but he would also stop the train.

 The moment the mischief (for such it was, in nearly every instance) was done, he would suffer greatly in dread of being found out.
-But to-night, as on the occasion of the daylight stop in the cañon, he had no warning, no opportunity to check himself, nor any desire to do so.
-In each instance he had heard, dozing in the day-coach and sleeping soundly in his berth, the voice cry: “John!
-John!” and instantly his brain was ablaze with the light of burning wreckage.
-In the cañon he had only felt, indefinitely, the danger ahead; but to-night he saw the bridge swept away, and the dark gorge that yawned in front of them.
+But tonight, as on the occasion of the daylight stop in the cañon, he had no warning, no opportunity to check himself, nor any desire to do so.
+In each instance he had heard, dozing in the day coach and sleeping soundly in his berth, the voice cry: “John!
+John!” and instantly, his brain was ablaze with the light of burning wreckage.
+In the canyon, he had only felt, indefinitely, the danger ahead, but tonight he saw the bridge swept away and the dark gorge that yawned in front of them.
 Instantly upon hearing the cry that woke him, he saw it all.

 “When I realized that the train was still moving, that my first effort to stop had failed, I flung these strong men from me with the greatest ease.
 I’m sure I should have burst those steel bands that bound my wrists if it had been necessary.